CODE-at-TACC/summer-2015/parallel/02-simple-graphics.md

 ```shell
 ./processing
 ```

+## Processing IDE

-After some messages on your console, the graphical IDE pictured below should appear.
+After launching processing and some messages are printed to your console, the graphical IDE pictured below should appear.

 ![processing IDE](images/processing.png)